The Cultural Hotspot of Belfast: Cathedral Quarter

 Opened in 2012, the MAC is a contemporary multi-arts venue comprising several galleries and performance spaces.

-A cultural venue where local musicians, performers and poets hone their craft and visitors are able to experience the underground cultural scene of Belfast.
+A cultural venue where local musicians, performers and poets hone their craft and visitors are able to experience the underground cultural scene of Northern Ireland’s capital.

 Known as Belfast’s ‘Leaning Tower of Pisa’, the Albert Memorial Clock was erected in 1853 as a memorial to Prince Albert.